-Plum trees lined the dirt road between my house and grandma’s.
-It was a dead end at grandma’s, so there wasn’t any traffic except for family, friends and the mailman.
+Plum trees lined the dirt road between my house and grandma’s house.
+It was a dead-end at grandma’s house, so there wasn’t any traffic except for family, friends, and the mailman.

 Our home burned to the ground the summer I turned 12.
 We were at a baseball game when it happened.
 That’s when we talked our parents into moving “to town, where all the action was.”

 As time flew by, we submerged ourselves in our teenage years and our plum picking came to an end.
 I try to go back and relive those carefree summers every once in a while by purchasing plums from the grocery store.
 They just aren’t the same and I can never quite recapture those summers of my youth.

 Now that I’m all grown up (debatable), I prefer cherries to store-bought plums and I always look forward to finding those plump, red jewels in my grocery store once June arrives.
 That’s why I’m sharing mini cherry cobblers instead of mini plum cobblers.
 Now you know the rest of the story.